Where It All Started

 There were naysayers.
 My friends, my family, and people I didn’t even know all seemed to have something to say about my hair.

 “When are you going to cut your hair?”

 “Are you going to shave your face?”
 (I was growing my beard for the first time simultaneously.
 Might as well go all in, right??)

 I’m sure many guys have had it even worse than I did.
-Having people say you need a haircut gets discouraging, even for the strongest and most committed to the flow.
+Having people say you should cut your hair gets discouraging, even for the strongest and most committed to the flow.
 The constant questions and comments about your hair chip away at your confidence in your slowly growing locks.
 I thought about giving in and chopping it all off time after time.
 I needed a way to ignore the naysayers.
 A way to stop the daily questioning and comments.